[Simple Steps] How to Clear Python Interpreter Console Screen?

 You can run a Python program without using the Python interpreter console.
 Install free text editor for your system (Linux/Windows/Mac).
 And now you can run the Python program from Windows’s command prompt or Linux’s terminal.

 I am a Python developer.
-I usually keep Python interpreter console opened.
-Sometimes test command runs over it and creates cluttered print output on python console.
+I usually keep the Python shell interpreter console open.
+Sometimes test command runs over it and creates cluttered print output on the Python console.
 These backlog print command needs to be cleared.
-So use this trick to clear screen in Python.
+So use this trick to clear the screen in the Python shell.

 Related Articles:

-Hope you find this quick commands and guide useful for your Python learning.
+Hope you find these quick commands and guides useful for your Python learning.
 Is there anything I can help you with?
 Feel free to write in the comment section below.

 Happy Pythoning!